Tife-oye/IOTB_TECH_Hospital_Analysis/README.md

  ## INSIGHT
 Asthma stands out significantly as the condition with the longest average hospital stay in this dataset, peaking near the top of the chart's scale.

+---
+# Overall Insight

+The hospital report shows a high volume of patient activities across different age groups, medical conditions, medications, and insurance providers.
+Chronic illnesses such as Arthritis, Diabetes, and Hypertension appear to dominate hospital cases and abnormal test results, indicating a strong need for long-term healthcare management.
+Revenue generation is also consistent throughout the year, with months like August and July recording the highest patient activity and billing performance.
+Insurance companies and commonly prescribed medications contribute significantly to the hospital’s financial strength.

+# Observations

+* Arthritis is the most common medical condition recorded, closely followed by Diabetes and Hypertension.
+* The age group **53–62 years** visits the hospital the most, showing that middle-aged and older adults form the majority of patients.
+* August recorded the highest patient-related activity, while February had the lowest.
+* Cigna generated the highest billing amount among insurance providers.
+* Lipitor and Ibuprofen are among the most prescribed medications.
+* Abnormal test results are highest among Arthritis and Diabetes patients, suggesting these conditions require closer monitoring.
+* Monthly hospital revenue remains relatively stable, indicating consistent patient flow throughout the year.
+* Blood groups A- and A+ appear most frequently in the report.

+# Recommendations

+* Increase awareness and preventive care programs for chronic illnesses such as Arthritis, Diabetes, and Hypertension.
+* Strengthen geriatric and middle-age healthcare services since the 53–62 age group represents the highest number of patients.
+* Improve laboratory monitoring and follow-up systems for patients with abnormal test results.
+* Ensure adequate stock and supply management for frequently prescribed drugs like Lipitor and Ibuprofen.
+* Develop partnerships with top insurance providers such as Cigna to improve patient access and hospital revenue.
+* Allocate more medical staff and resources during peak months like July and August to reduce pressure on hospital operations.
+* Introduce wellness and lifestyle education programs focused on diet, exercise, and routine health checks.

+# Business Suggestions

+* Create specialized chronic disease clinics for Arthritis, Diabetes, and Hypertension management.
+* Launch subscription-based health monitoring plans for middle-aged and elderly patients.
+* Invest in digital health systems for patient tracking, medication reminders, and test result monitoring.
+* Partner with pharmaceutical companies to supply high-demand medications at reduced costs.
+* Expand insurance collaborations to attract more insured patients and improve financial performance.
+* Introduce preventive health campaigns and community outreach programs to increase hospital patronage.
+* Develop premium healthcare packages targeting high-risk age groups and chronic illness patients.